CKTC acknowledges the contributions of local board members to the community

 Thousands of elected school board members are honored every January for School Board Recognition Month.
 Likewise, Caddo Kiowa Technology Center joined other school districts across the state to acknowledge the contributions local school board members make to their communities.

 “A sound education is one of the most critical investments a community can make for a viable future,” said Superintendent Tony Hancock.
 “We’re proud of our district and the partnerships we have with our communities and schools.
 School Board Recognition Month is a way to say thanks to our elected board members for their commitment to education and our future.”

 CKTC’s board members develop policies and make tough decisions on complex educational and social issues that impact several communities.
-They are responsible for an annual budget of $11 million, 510 students, 110 employees, 13 buildings, 17 full-time programs and several business and industry services.
+They are responsible for an annual budget of $11 million, 510 students, 110 employees, 13 buildings, 17 full-time programs and several industry services.

 CKTC’s Board of Education members are President Dustin Tackett, Vice President Lance Shenold, Clerk John Clay, Member Phil Perryman and Member Tom Haley.
 To learn more about our board members visit our board page.For over half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
 Opportunities at CKTC range from business and health to science and transportation trades.
 Additionally, CKTC offers customized workplace training and short-term training.
 More information about CKTC is available online at www.mycktc.com or by calling 405.643.5511.
 CKTC is a proud member of the Oklahoma Department of Career and Technology Education, which provides leadership and resources and assures standards of excellence for a comprehensive statewide system of career and technology education.
 The system offers programs and services in 29 technology center districts.